mrocklin/blog/_posts/work/2014-02-25-Multiple-Dispatch.md

 following problems:

 1. Dynamic multiple dispatch costs performance
-2. It is possible to generate two type signatures that are equally valid to a given set of inputs.
+2. It is possible to generate two type signatures that are equally valid for a given set of inputs.
 3. Because we collect functions around their name we ignore namespaces.
     Different projects that reuse the same names may conflict.

 Lets handle these in order

-### Performance
+### 1. Performance

 Each call to a dispatched function requires a dynamic check of the types of the inputs against the type signatures of the known implementations at runtime.
+This takes time.

 Using dictionaries, some static analysis, and caching we can push this cost down to a couple of microseconds.
 While this is slower than straight Python